vaginessa/Arch-Linux-OSINT-VM/README.md

 [swisskyrepo InternalAllTheThings](https://github.com/swisskyrepo/InternalAllTheThings.git) - Active Directory and Internal Pentest Cheatsheets

 [andrewjkerr security-cheatsheets](https://github.com/andrewjkerr/security-cheatsheets.git) - A collection of cheatsheets for various infosec tools and topics.

+[awesome-mobile-security](https://github.com/vaib25vicky/awesome-mobile-security) - An effort to build a single place for all useful android and iOS security related stuff.